 When considering the question of how many publications for residency, more is generally better.
 This is particularly true in the most competitive specialties.
 Given that, does having a PhD help even more?

-Here are the data for the % of matched applicants who had a PhD degree in the 2022 Match.
+Here is the data for the % of matched applicants who had a PhD degree in the 2024 Match.

 So, does an MD/PhD help with residency applications?
 From the above data, it is hard to tell.
 Clearly, some specialties have more PhDs in them.
 However, it may just mean that MD/PhDs are more attracted to some specialties over others.

-For example, more than 20% of matched applicants in child neurology in the 2022 Match had a PhD.
-Does that mean that the field of child neurology favors MD/PhD candidates?
-Or that MD/PhDs favor child neurology?
+For example, more than 21.4% of matched applicants in pathology in the 2024 Match had a PhD.
+Does that mean that the field of pathology favors MD/PhD candidates?
+Or that MD/PhDs favor pathology?

 Want to know more about which residencies are most competitive in the NRMP Match?
 See this article.